This post may contain affiliate links, see my Privacy Policy.

-Beeswax Wraps are a (Do it Yourself) DIY beeswax wrap made with beeswax, pine resin and jojoba oil.
+Beeswax Wraps are a DIY (Do it Yourself) beeswax wrap made with beeswax, pine resin and jojoba oil.
 These wraps are perfect for covering a bowl filled with food or wrapping a sandwich for your lunchbox.

 I started keeping honey bees about 12 years ago.
 It’s been a huge learning curve but the past couple of years I have been able to harvest honey, render beeswax, make beeswax lip balm and now make beeswax wraps.
 I wanted to raise bees for many reasons – have pollinators, harvest honey and learn something new.